Harvard Extension School helps move the College to online learning

 “It was great to see the students again,” she said after meeting with students in her “Spanish in the Community” class via Zoom on Tuesday.
 “It’s not the same as an in-person class, but everybody was engaged and eager to participate.
 I’m glad the Extension School asked me to do an online course four years ago.
 Right now, it certainly has served me a great deal.”

-Parra-Velasco is among a large number of Harvard faculty who are benefiting from having worked with the Division of Continuing Education (DCE), a unit of the Faculty of Arts & Sciences, which offers nearly 900 online courses each year, mostly through the Harvard Extension School.
+Parra-Velasco is among a large number of Harvard faculty who are benefiting from having worked with the Division of Continuing Education (DCE), a unit of the Faculty of Arts & Sciences, which offers nearly 900 online and on-campus courses each year, mostly through the Harvard Extension School.
 Because more than half of the Extension School instructors are Harvard faculty or College affiliates, many are already familiar with Zoom.

 It should come as no surprise.